payara/cargotracker/readme.txt

 * You will see some spurious JSF warnings on some pages due to a GlassFish 4/Mojarra bug (https://java.net/jira/browse/GLASSFISH-20244).
 The error is harmless and can be ignored.
-* Sometimes when GlassFish is not shutdown correctly, the Derby database that the application uses get's corrupted, resulting is strange JDBC errors.
+* Sometimes when GlassFish is not shutdown correctly, the H2 database that the application uses get's corrupted, resulting is strange JDBC errors.
 If this occurs, you will need to stop the application and clean the database.
 You can do this by simply removing \temp\cargo-tracker-database from the file